jhumelsine/jhumelsine.github.io/_posts/2024-04-10-interpreter-design-pattern-implementation.md

 * The classes required about 215 lines of code.* The tests required about 170 lines of code.
 * `Rational` is the largest class, still under 40 lines, but most of that is formatting and basic arithmetic processing.
 * The other classes are mostly straightforward.
+* I had completely forgotten about division by zero until I had completed the implementation.
+I added unit tests for it, and only some worked.
+The code didn't catch zero divided by zero.
+I didn't retrofit the previous code with division by zero tests and updates, but I have done so in the complete listing here.

 ```java
 import java.util.*;